How Safe is the Emergency Department?

 Who will my doctor be?

-Baystate Medical Center is the regional campus of the University of Massachusetts Medical School - Baystate.
+Baystate Medical Center is the regional campus of the UMass Chan Medical School – Baystate.
 The Department of Emergency Medicine has a residency program and participates in the education of medical students, physicians, emergency medical services personnel (EMS), nurses and physician assistants.
-The ED employs physican assistants to assist the attending physicians with patient care.
+The ED employs physician assistants to assist the attending physicians with patient care.
 At all times, there are at least two or more attending physicians present in the ED and two or more residents.
 Whoever takes care of you will identify themself to you.
 If you are seen by a resident, the attending physician will be discussing your case with him/her.

 Who should I follow-up with after my visit?